PHPCSStandards/composer-installer/README.md

 Basically, this plugin executes the following steps:

-- This plugin search for `phpcodesniffer-standard` packages in all of your currently installed Composer packages.
+- This plugin searches for `phpcodesniffer-standard` packages in all of your currently installed Composer packages.
 - Matching packages and the project itself are scanned for PHP_CodeSniffer rulesets.
 - The plugin will call PHP_CodeSniffer and configure the `installed_paths` option.